-Don’t be intimidated by visual content.
-You don’t need to be a master of photo editing software and apps to create great images for your social media profiles.
+Don't be intimidated by visual content.
+You don't need to be a master of photo editing software and apps to create great images for your social media profiles.
+It is not necessary either to hire a professional photographer like J Knowles unless you have the funds.
 Many times, all you need is to find a great image and put some text on it to reinforce the written message of your post.
 The primary task is to find a great image to act as the foundation.

 There are lots of places to find great pictures.
 Here are some sites that have an excellent variety of images.

 Now that you picked out a great picture, it's time to add some text, so it ties into the rest of your post.
 Don't worry.
 There are plenty of tools to make this process easy and take no time at all.